‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 blew some trust inside of our podcasting relationship.

-Rob, what part of the body of a friend would you eat if you were in a frozen tundra, donner party, yellow jacket sort of situation?
-It's a great question.
+Rob, what part of a body of a friend would you eat if you were in a frozen tundra, donner party, yellow jacket sort of situation?
+That's a great question.

-I mean, look, in that kind of desperation, I think you are optimizing, right?
-Then you're looking for like, where can I get simply like the most caloric bang for your buck?
+I mean, look, in that kind of desperation, I think you are optimizing right then you're looking for like where can i get simply like the most caloric bang for your buck like a haunch something like that it feels like a ham situation for sure uh

 Something I'm curious about, because they mentioned it inside of this episode, and I don't know this since I'm not